B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

     2. Synchronize from another Windows Server Update Services server

-        -   if you choose to synchronize from another WSUS server, specify the server name and the port on which this server will communicate with the upstream server.
+        -   If you choose to synchronize from another WSUS server, specify the server name and the port on which this server will communicate with the upstream server.

         -   To use SSL, select the **Use SSL when synchronizing update information** check box.
 The servers will use port 443 for synchronization.
 (Make sure that this server and the upstream server support SSL).

-        -   if this is a replica server, select the **This is a replica of the upstream server** check box.
+        -   If this is a replica server, select the **This is a replica of the upstream server** check box.

 5. After selecting the proper options for your deployment, click **Next** to proceed.